How To Start A Self-Care Routine Using The Power Hour Method

 To make this process even easier, I put together a worksheet for you to print out so you can keep track of your activities for 7 days!
 You can plan these out ahead of time, or just write down each activity as you complete them.
 You also don’t have to do something new every day.
 If you want to write every day, do it – but if you want to try writing one day and meditating the next, that’s cool too!

 Because this method has helped me enormously to take better care of myself, I think it will really benefit you too!
-I challenge you to grab the worksheet and try the Power Hour Method for 7 days!
+I challenge you to grab the guide and try the Power Hour Method for 7 days!
 See if it gets you excited about waking up, squeezing in exercise without hating it, and makes you feel more motivated and inspired in your days.
 Give it a go and let me know if you’re a fan!

 What are you going to try to squeeze in using the Power Hour Method?